CakeDC/migrations/readme.md

 	cake Migrations.migration generate

-And skip the databse to schema comparison if asked.
+Skip the database to schema comparison if asked.
 Then open the newly created file under `app/Config/Migrations`.
 The file must be filled using the migration directives as follows:

 #### Create Table ####

 Create table is used for the creation of new tables in your database.
-Note that migrations will generate errors if the specified table already exists in the database.
+Note that Migrations will generate errors if the specified table already exists in the database.
 Directives exist (Drop, Rename) to deal with existing tables before proceeding with table creation.

 Example: